 4. Au Pair work

-To travel full-time, you need to set a realistic target of what you are going to need to earn each month.
+To afford to travel full-time, you need to set a realistic target for what you are going to need to earn each month.
 Once you have that figured out, you can go about working on a model that will provide that income.
-On the months where we don’t make enough money, we will cut back our spending, start looking at house sitting for the next month or try to earn some extra money by doing more freelance work.
+On the months where we don’t make enough money, we will cut back our spending, start looking at house-sitting for the next month or try to earn some extra money by doing more freelance work.
 It’s important to stay as flexible as possible.

 There are plenty of people out there who have created some great models where they are earning a great income while travelling full-time and there’s no reason you can’t do it too.
 You just need to be passionate and really want to make it happen.